AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/segmentation.md

 #### Referera till ett skript {#referencing-a-script}

 1. Skapa ContextHub-segment.
-1. Lägg till **skriptreferenskomponenten** på önskad plats i segmentet.
+1. Add **Script Reference** component in the desired place of the segment.
-1. Öppna redigeringsdialogrutan för **skriptreferenskomponenten** .
-Om skriptet är [korrekt konfigurerat](/help/sites-administering/segmentation.md#defining-a-script-to-reference)bör det vara tillgängligt i listrutan **Skriptnamn** .
+1. Open the edit dialog of the **Script Reference** component.
+If [properly configured](/help/sites-administering/segmentation.md#defining-a-script-to-reference), the script should be available in the **Script name** drop-down.

-## Testa tillämpningen av ett segment {#testing-the-application-of-a-segment}
+## Testing the Application of a Segment {#testing-the-application-of-a-segment}

-När segmentet har definierats kan potentiella resultat testas med hjälp av **[ContextHub](/help/sites-authoring/ch-previewing.md).**
+Once the segment has been defined, potential results can be tested with the help of the **[ContextHub](/help/sites-authoring/ch-previewing.md).**

-1. Förhandsgranska en sida
+1. Preview a page
 1. Klicka på ikonen ContextHub för att visa kontextHub-verktygsfältet
 1. Välj en profil som matchar segmentet du skapade
 1. ContextHub löser de segment som är tillämpliga för den valda personen

-Vår enkla segmentdefinition för att identifiera användare i vår primära åldersgrupp är till exempel en enkel segmentdefinition som baseras på användarens ålder och kön.
+For example, our simple segment defintion to identify users in our prime age group is a simple segment definition is based on the age and gender of the user.
 När du läser in en specifik profil som matchar dessa villkor visas om segmentet har matchats:

 ![screen_shot_2012-02-02at105926am](assets/screen_shot_2012-02-02at105926am.png)